ncsuSEAL/tutorialHPC/generalGuide.md

 ### Submitting a Job
 To run the job in HPC, cd to the folder containing your .csh and .R files, and enter `bsub < yourfilename.csh` in terminal.

-This automatically sends the job to HPC and creates a file called “<somename>.Rout” in your directory, which will show you the code’s progress as it is being run by HPC.
+This automatically sends the job to HPC and creates a file called `<somename>.Rout` in your directory, which will show you the code’s progress as it is being run by HPC.
 This is also where you can find out if it’s running into an error at all.
 - Tip: Open this file in visual studio code - it will automatically update itself when you return to that tab.

 ### After submitting a job